The local-first network scanner

 Lightweight, read-only scans

-Default scans are non-intrusive TCP-connect probes — they observe, they don't attack.
+Default scans are non-intrusive TCP-connect probes: they observe, they don't attack.
 You control depth and timing, from a quick sweep to a full deep scan.

 It knows what it's looking at

-Recognises the things on your network.
+Recognizes the things on your network.

 🌐 Router / Gateway